Clicky Skip to Content

 Using Intelligence is described as Intelligence Checks, such checks are called when they’re required and there’re many Intelligence checks.
 Some of them are Arcana, History, Investigation, Nature, and Religion Skills.

-• Arcana: An Intelligence (Arcana) check gives you the ability to call lore about Spells, magical traditions, magic items, eldritch symbols, planes of existence, and inhabitants of those planes as well.
+• Arcana: An Intelligence (Arcana) check allows you to call lore about Spells, magical traditions, magic items, eldritch symbols, planes of existence, and inhabitants of those planes.

-• History: Your Intelligence (History) check has the ability to recall historical events, ancient kingdoms, past disputes, legendary people, recent wars, as well as lost civilizations.
+• History: Your Intelligence (History) check can recall historical events, ancient kingdoms, past disputes, legendary people, recent wars, and lost civilizations.

-• Investigation: An Intelligence (Investigation) check lets you deduce the Location of objects that are hidden, recognize a weapon by looking at a wound, and determine the weak point in a tunnel.
+• Investigation: An Intelligence (Investigation) check lets you deduce the Location of hidden objects, recognize a weapon by looking at a wound, and determine the weak point in a tunnel.

 • Nature: Your Intelligence (Nature) check measures your ability to recall lore about the terrain, plants and animals, the weather, and natural cycles.

-• Religion: Your Intelligence (Religion) check lets you recall lore about rites and prayers, deities, religious hierarchies, holy symbols, as well as the practices of Secret cults.
+• Religion: Your Intelligence (Religion) check lets you recall lore about rites and prayers, deities, religious hierarchies, holy symbols, and the practices of Secret cults.

 Why is Wisdom important for druids?